luabagg/luabagg/README.md

 </a>

 <div align="left">
-    <p>Sometimes I try to do things and it just doesn't work out the way I wanted too.</p>
+    <p>Sometimes I try to do things and it just doesn't work out the way I wante it to.</p>
     <p><strong>I code</strong>:)</p>
     <p>Best at backend development, I've used several technologies throughout my career, including Go, Python, Apache Kafka, AWS S3, Redis, Protocol Buffers and Relational Databases.</p>
     <p>Flexible and open-minded, I consider all suggestions or opinions when taking my technical decisions.
 When receiving feedbacks, I take the opportunity to improve.
 I really like solving problems that require logic and brainstorming (I'm not a robot!), and being involved in complex projects as well.</p>